 Also from EU-OHSA - a 'wiki' page on Young workers which covers legislation in the EU, risks faced by young workers, and the role of employers, unions and the workers themselves.

-Also check out the Napo films on safety - ideal for a young audience and for all new entrants to the labour market, including migrant and temporary workers.
+Also check out the Napo films on safety: :Safety with a smile" - ideal for a young audience and for all new entrants to the labour market, including migrant and temporary workers.
 The role of Napo and his friends is to provide an appetiser to OHS through their engaging characters, amusing story lines, humour and light-hearted approach.
 New episodes are produced regularly.
 "Safety with a smile" is Napo's contribution to safer, healthier and better workplaces.